monsoonmaelstrom/book2/book2.md

 I lock the door behind us, for all the good it will do, and we head back to the others.
 I give them the short version of what we saw in there.

 “I think Giorgi, Davy, and I should go check out Reese’s.
-Amelia, Gavin and Henry, you guys can go talk to Michael, make sure that Reese isn’t there and my mother isn’t—”
+Amelia, Gavin and Henry, you guys can go talk to Michael, make sure Reese isn’t there and my mother isn’t—”

 I stop talking.